Simplicity at its Finest

 President of the Norwegian Parliament Olemic Thommesen in his opening speech in August 2016.

-The Arctic Hideaway consists of 11 unique houses, including five sleeping cabins.
-The complex works for groups of up to 8 adults, or come alone and enjoy moving between private and social spaces as suits your needs.
+The complex works for groups of up to 8 adults, or come alone and rent a single cabin.
 Long stay guests might invite their family to join them for part of their stay—with children we can increase capacity to 12 people in total.

 The sleeping cabins are as follows: